Our Team

 Board of Directors

-Under corporation rules, a Director can hold position up to maximum of 2-years before they are required to resign from their position at the AGM.
-Upon resignation, an immediate former director may become eligible for re-nomination and maybe elected for a further 2-year period.
+Under corporation rules, a Director can hold position up to maximum of 2-years before they are required to step down from their position at the AGM.
+After stepping down, a former director may become eligible for re-nomination and maybe elected for a further 2-year period.

 This governance model ensures an open and transparent process that provides members with new and fresh ideas, the opportunity to become actively involved in the management of the organisation.